SirGnip/JVMUberRepo/app/FluxFlightFight/doc/projects.md

         - goal: have Actors that can be controlled by automation (NPC) or humans (uses InputConfigs).
 Some NPC behavior may be shared with Player (scores, respawning), while some is unique to NPC.
         - goal: how do i share certain behavior while keeping it separate?
         - goal: have a lot of functionality that can be driven by either user input and programmatic control.
     - do i have separate classes to track things differently for "player" and "enemy" (like score, etc).
-Or, are NPC's just autoated players that are completely like players (have score, can be controlled by input, etc))
+Or, are NPC's just automated players that are completely like players (have score, can be controlled by input, etc))
 - death and respawn of NPC
 - very simple NPC behavior (hover, random movement with hovering, etc.)
 - walking on ground physics